sienna-white/HRRRpy/README.md

 # HRRRpy

-python repo for processing HRRR Smoke stuff
+This is a python repository for keeping track of validation scripts